tensorflow/gnn/tensorflow_gnn/docs/guide/data_prep.md

 created and placed (typically) at `~/.config/gcloud/application_default_credentials.json`.

-Addtionally, Docker should be installed on the host machine.
-Users could potentially install python and TFGNN locally but it is easiest to use the Docker container to instantiate the Dataflow job especially as the python version of the job starting the Dataflow job and the version of python runing the workers must match (a Dataflow constraint).
+Additionally, Docker should be installed on the host machine.
+Users could potentially install python and TFGNN locally but it is easiest to use the Docker container to instantiate the Dataflow job especially as the python version of the job starting the Dataflow job and the version of python running the workers must match (a Dataflow constraint).
 Using docker locally to start (or even to develop) ensures the execution environment of the host exactly matches the environment of the Dataflow worker machines.